Brian Killigrew - Inner Light

 New York, NY 10003

 Opening Reception : Sunday February 22, 2004.
 1-4 PM.
-Exhibit runs through April 2, 2004.
+Exhibit was through April 2, 2004.

 Gallery Hours: Mon-Sat., 6 PM-Midnight, or by appointment.